Fine chemical: Outlook

 Two main trends impinge on the industry.
 On the supply side, biotechnology is rapidly gaining importance.
 In the synthesis of small molecule fine chemicals, the use of biocatalysts and microbial fermentation enable both a more sustainable and economic production than conventional organic chemistry.
 In the synthesis of big molecules, such as biopharmaceuticals, it is the method of choice.
 Biopharmaceuticals are expected to grow 15% per year, three times as fast as small molecule drugs.
 Five of the top ten drugs were biopharmaceuticals in 2010 (see table 6), and this is expected to grow to eight by 2016 (see table 2).

 On the demand side, the main customer base for fine chemicals, the pharmaceutical industry, is faced with slower growth of demand, patent expirations of many lucrative blockbuster drugs and stalling new product launches.
-In order to restrain these challenges, the leading companies are implementing restructuring programs.
-They comprise a reduction of in-house chemical manufacturing and plant eliminations.
-Outsourcing is moving up from a purely opportunistic to a strategic approach.
-It is difficult to make a judgment, whether the positive or negative effects of these initiatives will prevail.
-In a worst-case scenario, a condition could develop, whereby even top-tier mid-sized, family-owned fine-chemical companies with state-of-the-art plants and processes could be relegated to producing small quantities of fine chemicals for new life-science products in late stage of development.
-In agro fine chemicals, the active ingredients become more sophisticated and performing.
-Therefore, they require multipurpose instead of dedicated plants prevailing in the industry so far.
+In order to restrain these challenges, the leading companies are implementing restructuring programs, including a reduction of in-house chemical manufacturing and plant eliminations.
+Outsourcing is moving from a purely opportunistic to a strategic approach.
+It is difficult to judge whether the positive or negative effects of these initiatives will prevail.
+In a worst-case scenario, a condition could develop whereby even top-tier mid-sized, family-owned fine-chemical companies with state-of-the-art plants and processes could be relegated to producing small quantities of fine chemicals for new life-science products in late stage of development.
+In agro fine chemicals, the active ingredients are become more sophisticated and better performing.
+Therefore, they require multipurpose plants instead of the dedicated plants prevailing in the industry so far.
 At the same token, outsourcing is gaining ground.